--Payable to/receivable from related parties- From time to time, in the normal course of business operations, the company may have payables to and/or receivables from related parties.
-At December 31, 2020 the payable to related parties balance consisted of accounts payable and cost reimbursements to the manager and related mortgage fund of \$6,452, which was partially offset by a receivable of \$2,267 due from the manager and related mortgage fund.
-The receivable was received from the manager and the payable was paid to the manager in March 2021.
+- Payable to/receivable from related parties

+From time to time, in the normal course of business operations, the company may have payables to and/or receivables from related parties.
+At December 31, 2021, the payable to related party balance of approximately \$101,000 consisted of accounts payable to the manager of \$168,000, which was partially offset by a receivable due from the manager of \$67,000.
+The receivable was received from the manager and the payable was paid to the manager in March 2022.